argoproj/argoproj/README.md

 ## News

-Argo Project is moving from CLA to DCO as a more contributor friendly way to track contributions.
+Argo Project is moving from CLA to DCO as a simpler way to track contributions.
 * https://github.com/apps/dco/

 Please start signing off your contributions by doing ONE of the following: